zentity-io/zentity-io.github.io/docs/basic-usage/exact-name-matching.md

 Not too exciting yet, right?
 Let's make things a little more interesting.

-The next tutorial will show [robust name matching](/docs/basic-usage/robust-name-matching) using multiple forms of a name to challenges such as typos or phonetic variance.
-You will resolve an entity using a single attribute matched to multiple fields of a single index, rather than a single field of a single index.
+The next tutorial will show how you can accomplish [robust name matching](/docs/basic-usage/robust-name-matching) using multiple forms of a name to handle challenges such as typos or phonetic variance.
+You will resolve an entity using a **single attribute** matched to **multiple fields** of a **single index**, rather than a single field of a single index.

 &nbsp;